 The Good Food Bus is a mobile food market, creating easier access to good food.
-We are a market on wheels with stops across Maine in Lewiston, Auburn, and Bath.
+We are a market on wheels with stops across Maine in Lewiston, Auburn, Bath, and Lisbon.
 Our goal is to bring you food that is local, convenient, and affordable.

 We strive to make the better choice the easier one.
 We believe that good food is the cornerstone of a vibrant and healthy community.
 We value and prioritize locally sourced food.
 The Good Food Bus project was founded by St Mary’s Nutrition Center, the Healthy Food Fund of Harvard Pilgrim Healthcare Foundation, and Cultivating Community.
 The project is now coordinated solely by St. Mary’s Nutrition Center.

 Unique in its approach and part of a growing movement of mobile market initiatives across the country, the Good Food Bus seeks to address issues of food insecurity and access to good food by innovating upon the concept of a traditional brick and mortar store and stationary markets.

 The Good Food Bus employs innovative food access strategies while working to meet the needs of the diverse communities in which it operates.
 The project embodies the entrepreneurial spirit of a small start-up but within a non-profit context and works to support and engage Maine’s dynamic and growing local food system.